Busting Seven Common Myths About Multi-Year Guarantee Annuities

 The Interest Rate Guarantee Periods are subject to availability.

 Information herein is not intended to be legal or tax advice.
-You should consult with your own attorney and tax advisor for your specific circumstance.
+You should consult with your own attorney and tax advisor for your specific circumstances.
 Current U.S. tax law provides that earnings from an annuity are taxable only upon withdrawal as ordinary income.
-Any withdrawals in excess of the surrender free amount are subject to surrender charges or market value adjustments.
+Any withdrawals in excess of the surrender-free amount are subject to surrender charges or market value adjustments.

 Penalty-free withdrawals allow up to 10% of the annuity value at the beginning of the year to be withdrawn annually, free of surrender charges.
 Any withdrawals, including interest-only withdrawals, will reduce the amount of interest credited to your contract.
 Withdrawals of earnings are subject to income tax.
 A 10% IRS penalty may be imposed for withdrawals before age 59½.